 The March 28, 2024 cruise on the MSC Seaview departs from Rio De Janeiro, Brazil.
-On this 16 Night Msc Grand Voyages (Rio De Janeiro To Barcelona) sailing, the ship will visit a total of 8 different cruise port destinations, including its departure port.
+On this 16 Night Msc Grand Voyages (Rio De Janeiro To Barcelona) sailing, the ship will visit a total of 8 cruise port destinations, including its departure port.
 The MSC Seaview sets sail on Thursday, Mar 28th and returns on Saturday, Apr 13th.

 Use the buttons below to toggle between cabin types.